Finding nirvana Sigiriya and Polonnaruwa, Sri Lanka

 … travel as a couple.
 We travelled as an openly gay couple and received nothing but wonderful hospitality.
 It’s not uncommon here for men to travel together, but it goes without saying to exercise caution in more rural areas.

 … take tea.
-Not just in the colonial style at a luxury hotel, but take time to understand the agricultural significance of this national industry.
+Not just in the historical style at a luxury hotel, but take time to understand the agricultural significance of this national industry.

 … travel long distances between destinations by private car.
 It’s cost-effective and easy to arrange.
 The ability to detour when you want is a bonus.